-20 Months - Diploma
+20 Months - Diploma 23 Months - Associate of Applied Science Degree

 CIP Code: 47.0607 and D.O.T.
-621.281-014 Airframe and Powerplant Mechanic

-Type of instruction: Hybrid (Online and On-Ground)
+621.281-014 Airframe and Powerplant Mechanic Type of instruction: Hybrid (Online and On-Ground)

 The hybrid versions are modality options within the on-ground program approvals.
 These are not separately approved programs.